manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 #      - ./manticore.conf:/etc/manticoresearch/manticore.conf # uncomment if you use a custom config
 ```

-Besides using the exposed ports 9306 and 9308 you can log into the instance by running `docker-compose exec manticore mysql`.
+Besides using the exposed ports 9306 and 9308, you can log into the instance by running `docker-compose exec manticore mysql`.

 ### HTTP protocol

 HTTP protocol is exposed on port 9308.
-You can map the port locally and connect with curl:
+You can map the port locally and connect using curl.:

 ```bash
 docker run -e EXTRA=1 --name manticore -p 9308:9308 -d manticoresearch/manticore